gmaqu/snippets/random-hex-app/README.md

-A slim app showing an outline of the hexagonal architecture (ports & adpaters) in JavaScript
+A slim app showing an outline of the hexagonal architecture (ports & adapters) in JavaScript.